 The SSSP extended Ezz el-Din's and journalist Khaled Dawoud's pre-trial detention for 15 days pending investigation in Case No. 488/2019.

-Ezz el-Din’s lawyers issued a complaint against the Tora Prison administration for neglecting to carry out the prosecution’s order to present Ezz el-Din to a psychiatrist, especially considering the continuous deterioration of his mental state.
+Ezz el-Din's lawyers issued a complaint to the public prosecutor against the Tora Prison administration for neglecting to carry out the prosecution's order to present Ezz el-Din to a psychiatrist, especially considering the continuous deterioration of his mental state.

 - January 19, 2020